A block-acoustic preconditioner for the elastic Helmholtz equation: Derivation and analysis of the preconditioner

 \subsection{A sufficient condition for convergence}

 The commutator has a crucial role in the designing of approximate commutator preconditioners.
 However, as Elman, Silvester and Wathen noticed in their book \cite{elman2014finite}, Remark 9.5, approximate commutator preconditioners can sometimes be effective even when the commutator is not small in norm.
+We recall that there, the discussed problems are related to incompressible fluid flow and have a positive definite leading block.
+In the context of high frequency elastic Helmholtz problems, we observe the opposite phenomenon: even when the commutator is small in norm, the method might diverge.
 The theorem below explains why the commutator alone does not suffice to predict convergence of our preconditioner, and suggests a more reliable measure.

 \begin{theorem} Let $\mathcal{K}$ be the distributed matrix from \eqref{eq:mixed-distributed} and let $\mathcal{P}$ be the preconditioner from \eqref{eq:prec}.
 Denote by $n$ the size of $A$ and by $m$ the size of $A_p$ from \eqref{eq:Ap}.
 Then the preconditioned matrix $\mathcal{P}^{-1} \mathcal{K}$ has an eigenvalue $\lambda=1$ with multiplicity of at least $n$.
 Namely, the corresponding error iteration matrix $T = I-\mathcal{P}^{-1}\mathcal{K}$ has a nullspace of dimension at least $n$.